chronos-tachyon/roxy/configuration.md

 **NB: As a convenience, the strings `\\0` through `\\9` are synonyms for `{{"{{"}} index .
 N }}` in the `"replace"` string.**

-### Field `"target"`
+### Field `"frontend"`

-The `"target"` field consists of the name of a target (see [Section "Targets"](#section-targets)), or one of a handful of special strings indicating a built-in target.
+The `"frontend"` field consists of the name of a frontend (see [Section "Frontends"](#section-frontends)), or one of a handful of special strings indicating a built-in frontend.

-If the `"target"` field is present at all, it means that **every request** which matches the current rule will stop processing all later rules.
+If the `"frontend"` field is present at all, it means that **every request** which matches the current rule will stop processing all later rules.
-**No further rules will be processed (first match wins).**  Conversely, if no `"target"` field is present, then processing continues to the next matching rule.
+**No further rules will be processed (first match wins).**
+Conversely, if no `"frontend"` field is present, then processing continues to the next matching rule.

-Here are the special built-in targets:
+Here are the special built-in frontends:

 * `"ERROR:<status>"` causes Roxy to fail the request with the given 4xx or 5xx status code
 * `"REDIR:<status>:<url>"` causes Roxy to send a redirect with the given 3xx status code and URL